shreramsp/LLM-Finetuning-Unsloth-SmolLM2/README.md

 ## 🚀 Quick Start

-1. Open any notebook in Google Colab
+1. Click on any **Colab Link** to open the notebook
-2. Run all cells sequentially
+2. Run all cells sequentially in Google Colab
-3. Watch the corresponding video tutorial
+3. Watch the corresponding **YouTube Video** for detailed walkthrough
-4. Training runs on free T4 GPU
+4. All training runs on free T4 GPU (no setup required)

 ---